 Having a baby is essentially the same worldwide, though each nation’s approach to prenatal and maternity care varies according to national policy.
 In Sweden, most mothers-to-be enjoy the services of midwives instead of doctors and nurses.
 It’s also rated #2 as the best place to be a mom, according to Save the Children, the London-based non-government organization devoted to promotion and protection of children’s rights throughout the world.

 Swedish moms usually get only one ultrasound and not a single gynecological exam during a pregnancy, relying instead on the services of midwives for all care to a mother and the child she carries; the service is free.
-Maternity care is part of the Swedish national healthcare system and it’s been meted out by midwives since the 18th century.
-In most cases, a woman has one team of midwives guiding her through pregnancy and a second team assists with delivery.
+Maternity care is part of the Swedish national health care system and it’s been meted out by midwives since the 18th century.
+In most cases, a woman has one team of midwives guiding her through pregnancy and a second-team that assists with delivery.

 The Cochrane Collaboration agrees with the value of midwifery.
 In a scientific study published in August 2013, the organization found most women could benefit from seeing a midwife rather than a doctor during a normal, healthy pregnancy.

 The European Perinatal Health Report for 2010 lists these statistics for Sweden:

 - 1.5 neonatal deaths per 1,000 births — in all Europe, only Iceland has fewer